Where to see snowdrops in Norfolk: 8 of the best places

 The private estate of the Grade II listed Lexham Hall is home to rolling parkland that includes a lake and river.

 The park will be open especially for snowdrop walks on two days in aid of two charities.
-Sunday 10th February’s walk will be in aid of two churches: St Andrews in East Lexham and All Saints in Litcham.
-The walk on Sunday 17th February will be in aid of the Swaffham & Litcham Home Hospice.
+Sunday 9th February's walk will be in aid of St Andrews Church in East Lexham.
+The walk on Sunday 16th February will be in aid of the Swaffham & Litcham Home Hospice.

 Walks will take place from 11am to 4pm and admission will cost £6 for adults and free for under 16s.
 Dogs are allowed on leads and there will be homemade refreshments available